brunopk/sc-rpi/doc/commands.md

 ## status

-What it does: returns information of the current status of the system.
+Return information of the current status of the system.

 ### Example